COMInterop/lighthouse/README.md

 # Instructions

 All scripts have the placeholder $DIR to indicate the directory where PECAT runs.
-If you use the stock output of 'output', the numbered output folders will therefore appear in $DIR/output.
+If you use the stock project title of 'output' in the .cfg, the numbered output folders will therefore appear in $DIR/output.
 PECAT inherently generates folders 1 through 6, and these scripts will add 7-purge-haps, 8-polish, 9-hic, and 10-chromos.

 ## Assembling with PECAT and polishing